nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * Consists of a `MainWindow` that is made up of many different parts that inherit from the abstract `UiPart` class.

 The `MainWindow` is made up of
 * A `PatientListPanel` that displays the list of patients.
-The layout is defined by `PatientCard`.
+The layout is defined by `PatientCard` and `PatientDetailsPanel`.
 * A `RoomListPanel` that displays the list of rooms.
 The layout is defined by `RoomCard` and `RoomDetailPanel`.
 * A `RoomTaskListPanel` that displays the list of tasks.
 The layout is defined by `TaskCard`.
 * A `HelpWindow` that displays the link to the help page.